 Common HOA Violations in Palm Beach County (and How to Fix Them)

-Palm Beach County has one of the densest concentrations of HOA-governed communities in Florida — and a year-round growing season that turns a tidy yard into a violation in a matter of days.
-If you've received a notice (or want to avoid one), knowing which violations get cited most, and how to fix each one fast, is the difference between a quick correction and a fine that snowballs.
+The violations Palm Beach County HOAs cite most are, in order: overgrown lawns and weeds, mold and mildew on exteriors, faded or unapproved paint, damaged or unapproved fences, visible trash cans, and dead or overgrown landscaping — nearly all of them fixable in one to five days with a documented, same-day response.
+Palm Beach County has one of the densest concentrations of HOA-governed communities in Florida, and a year-round growing season that turns a tidy yard into a violation in a matter of days.
+If you've received a notice, knowing which category yours falls into and the fastest fix for it is the difference between a quick correction and a fine that snowballs.

 This guide breaks down the most common HOA violations in Palm Beach County communities — from Boca Raton to Wellington to Jupiter — and gives you a concrete fix for each, plus how long you typically have to act before fines start.